Skip to content

 Samantha Jordan is a futurist on a mission to spread “plausible optimism” about the possibilities of emerging technologies.
 As a consultant with the Future Today Institute (FTI), a leading foresight and strategy firm founded by world-renowned futurist Amy Webb, Jordan helps organizations dissect the complexities of upcoming opportunities, while also factoring the inherent risks.
 Her analysis of the data and trends in the ever-changing tech landscape gets organizations unstuck and ready to develop and implement their own customized, future-focused strategies for evolving their businesses.

 CSG’s Justice Center will lead a conversation about concerns regarding the increase in violent crimes, and strategies for legislating more proactively.
-Attendees will learn about current trends and data, followed by a moderated discussion on how states in the West are addressing this uptick in violence, as well as the increasing dangers of the fentanyl epidemic.
+Attendees will learn about current trends and data, followed by a moderated discussion on how states in the West are addressing this uptick in violence.

 Led by Alaska Senator Matt Claman and Oregon Senator David Brock Smith, and hosted by the CSG West Public Safety Committee.